dyllamt/smart-spark/README.md

 pip install -e .
 ```

 ## Contents

 ### Backblaze Dataset

 The backblaze dataset for hard drive statistics contains diagnostic data from their data center.
 The
-dataset is available at the following url: <https://www.backblaze.com/b2/hard-drive-test-data.html>
+dataset is available at the following url: <https://www.backblaze.com/b2/hard-drive-test-data.html>.

 ```
-from smart_spark.schema import schema as bb_schema
+from smart_spark.schema import schema
 ```

 ### Weibull Distribution